SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 1. Open the application by clicking on it.
 2. Switch to the "Archives" tab.
-3. Open the context menu for the desired version and select **Set as active** to make it the active version.
+3. Open the context menu for the desired version by clicking the menu icon and select **Set as active** to make it the active version.
 4. Click **Remove** to remove the version from the archive.

 >**Info**: The "Archive" tab is not available for subscribed applications, as only the owner of the application can perform this action.